oracle-livelabs/converged/microservices-cicd/liquibase-jenkins-int/liquibase-jenkins-integration.md

   ![Oracle Cloud Infrastructure Cloud Shell Opening](images/open-cloud-shell.png " ")

-3. Either drag and drop the file from your local machine into the Cloud Shell window, or use the "Upload" button from the Cloud Shell hamburger menu.
+3. Either drag and drop the file from your local machine into the Cloud Shell window, or use the `Upload` button from the Cloud Shell hamburger menu.

   ![Cloud Shell File Upload](images/cloud_shell_file.png " ")